Unite the Right rally: Sines v. Kessler

 In November 2017, nine Charlottesville residents who suffered physical and psychological injuries during the Charlottesville violence filed a civil lawsuit in the United States District Court for the Western District of Virginia against Jason Kessler and other organizers and promoters of the rallies.
 The plaintiffs claim their civil rights were violated, as the organizers had urged those attending the Unite the Right rally to arm themselves and partake in violence.
 The plaintiffs sought both compensatory and injunctive relief from the trial.
 The defendants' motion to dismiss were denied.

 The trial began on October 25, 2021.
-On November 23, 2021, jurors found in favor of the plaintiffs on the four counts and deadlocked on two other charges.
+On November 23, 2021, jurors found in favor of the plaintiffs on the four counts and deadlocked on two other counts.
 Finding 17 white nationalist leaders and organizations liable, the jury awarded more than $25 million in damages.

 Indictment of "Rise Above Movement" members

 Convicted members

-In August 2018, four members of the Southern California-based Rise Above Movement (RAM), were indicted in federal court on Virginia on charges of violating, and conspiring to violate, a federal rioting statute.
+In August 2018, four members of the Southern California-based Rise Above Movement (RAM), were indicted in federal court in Virginia on charges of violating, and conspiring to violate, a federal rioting statute.
 Federal prosecutors and investigators charged the four California men – Benjamin Drake Daley, Thomas Walter Gillen, Michael Paul Miselis, and Cole Evan White – with planning violent acts at the Charlottesville rally and carrying out multiple assaults against counterprotesters.
 RAM, a militant white supremacist and neo-Nazi gang, espoused racism and antisemitism.
 The group, which claimed a membership of more than 50 people, had previously "boasted publicly of their violence during protests in Huntington Beach, San Bernardino and Berkeley."

-Daley, Gillen, Miselis, and White all pleaded guilty in May 2019, admitting that they "collectively pushed, punched, kicked, choked, head-butted, and otherwise assaulted several individuals, resulting in a riot."
+Daley, Gillen, Miselis, and White all pleaded guilty in May 2019, admitting that they "collectively pushed, punched, kicked, choked, head-butted, and otherwise assaulted several individuals, resulting in a riot".
 Daley, Gillen, and Miselis were sentenced to prison turns of 37 months, 33 months and 27 months, respectively.
 Daley and Miselis submitted conditional guilty pleas that allowed them to appeal on the issue of the Anti-Riot Act, which they claimed was unconstitutional.
 The U.S. Court of Appeals for the Fourth Circuit rejected this argument, and affirmed the convictions while adopting a limiting constructions to the Act, holding that the key parts of the statute were constitutional as so construed.
 White, who cooperated with authorities and admitted guilty earlier than the others, served 7 months in prison and in 2019 was released, being permitted to spend the rest of his sentence on home electronic monitoring.